SzokolAttila/PillPal/Documentation.md

 ### Reminder
 Reminder table is a join-table itself so its class behaves the same way.
 It has the following properties: Id, UserId, User, MedicineId, Medicine, When, DoseCount, DoseMg, TakingMethod.
 User and Medicine properties are nullable as they're set from outside based on UserId and MedicineId.
 DoseCount stores the quantity to take in and TakingMethod stores how to take it in.
 ### ExceptionHandler
+Our main issue with HttpResponseMessage is that we have a wide range of different structures for different error messages.
+We created a CheckHttpResponse static method which handles each HttpResponseMessage properly and throws an ArgumentException with the proper error message if the request failed for any reasons.
+With this static method we can easily handle any error message generally.
 ### API handlers
 For handling different request towards the API from the backend we created API handlers to make it easier and avoid code repeating.
 They also handle different occuring issues and throws exception with the proper error message.
 #### MedicineAPIHandler